 SIDS remains unknown, research indicates that all healthy babies under

-one year of age should be placed on their back to sleep instead of on
+1 year of age should be placed on their back to sleep instead of on their

 Skin conditions often ease as baby grows - Although some skin conditions